Our Staff

 Deputy Chair

-Andrew Ireland is a former AFL player and former highly successful football administrator who was involved with several premierships throughout his career.
+Andrew Ireland is a former AFL player and highly successful football administrator.

 Amanda Laing

-Amanda Laing is an experienced media executive who has worked across free to air television, subscription television, print, digital and video on demand, with particular expertise in the management and exploitation of content and rights, the structuring and negotiation of sports rights deals and media mergers and acquisitions.
+Amanda Laing is an experienced media executive who has worked across free-to-air television, subscription television, print, digital and video-on-demand.
+She has expertise in the management and exploitation of content and rights, the structuring and negotiation of sports rights deals, and media mergers and acquisitions.

-Throughout her career Amanda has advised Boards on a broad variety of legal, regulatory and commercial issues and held Board positions with media companies and industry bodies.
-Amanda is currently the Chief Commercial Officer of Foxtel.
+Throughout her career, Ms Laing has advised boards on a broad variety of legal, regulatory and commercial issues and held board positions with media companies and industry bodies.

 Kurt Fearnley AO

-Kurt Fearnley AO is a three-time Paralympic gold medallist and two-time Commonwealth Games gold medallist.
+Kurt Fearnley AO PLY is a three-time Paralympic gold medallist and two-time Commonwealth Games gold medallist.

-His incredible athletics career for Australia spanned five Paralympic Games campaigns, culminating with his wheelchair marathon victory at the 2018 Gold Coast Commonwealth Games.
+His incredible athletics career spanned five Paralympic Games and culminated with wheelchair marathon victory at the 2018 Gold Coast Commonwealth Games.

-He has won more than 40 marathons, including New York, Chicago and London, and is the 2019 NSW Australian of the Year.
-In 2009 he crawled the Kokoda track in Papua New Guinea to raise awareness of men’s health.
+Mr Fearnley has won more than 40 marathons, including New York, Chicago and London, and was the 2019 NSW Australian of the Year.
+In 2009 he crawled the Kokoda Track in Papua New Guinea to raise awareness of men’s health.

-Mr Fearnley is an icon and advocate for people with disabilities in sport and the broader community.
-He is a board member of the Australian Paralympic Committee, Newcastle Permanent Charitable Foundation and member of the International Paralympic Committee’s Athlete Advisory Council.
+Mr Fearnley is an advocate for people with disabilities in sport and the broader community.
+He is chair of the National Disability Insurance Scheme and a board director of the Brisbane 2032 Organising Committee.

 Lynne Anderson